tvallotton/models/README.md

 # sqlx-models
-sqlx-modes is a work in progress implementation for a sql migration manangement tool for applications using sqlx.
+sqlx-modes is a work in progress implementation for a sql migration management tool for applications using sqlx.